ory/hydra/docs/docs/install.md

 title: Installation
 ---

 Installing ORY Hydra on any system is straight forward.
-We prov1.9.0-alpha.3 pre-built binaries, Docker Images and support v1.9.0-alpha.3 package managers.
+We provide pre-built binaries, Docker Images and support various package managers.

 ## Docker